TX House Bill 300: Everything Is Bigger in Texas

-Maintaining CLS compliance as well as Texas H.B.
-300 regulations can be challenging and confusing, but Compliance Learning Solutions can help.Compliance Learning Solutions offers three online compliance courses designed by CLS experts.
+Maintaining HIPAA compliance as well as Texas H.B.
+300 regulations can be challenging and confusing, but Compliance Learning Solutions can help.Compliance Learning Solutions offers three online compliance courses designed by HIPAA experts.

 Because we want our customers to get fast, easy and effective compliance training we offer a data tracking system that allows managers to easily view and monitor employee progress.